ebikatsudon/VTubeStudio/Webcam-Troubleshooting.md

 If it's a USB webcam, try plugging it into a different USB port.
 That sometimes helps.

+## Try re-selecting the webcam in VTube Studio

+Go to the webcam settings and select the webcam again.
+Then start the tracking.

 ## Install the Visual C++ Redistributable

 This should happen automatically when you get VTube Studio on Steam, but sometimes it doesn't seem to work.
 Make sure you have it installed, otherwise the webcam tracking won't work and you'll get some error like `"Missing DLL"` in the logs.